Background pattern

 Germany

-Further information about this medicinal product can be obtained by contacting the marketing authorization holder.
+Further information on this medicinal product can be obtained from the marketing authorization holder.

 Germany, Austria, Bulgaria, Cyprus, Croatia, Slovenia, Spain, Estonia, Finland, Greece, Hungary, Ireland, Latvia, Lithuania, Malta, Norway, Netherlands, Poland, Portugal, Romania, Sweden.